The future of link building looks more important than ever for SEO performance.

 It’s worth incorporating brand mentions into your SEO strategy.
 As this could bolster your efforts of your search strategies.

 Despite the changes, traditional links are still important.
-It appears that a shift is on the horizon within link-building.
 Link-building remains one of the most important website search and rank authority signals.